chikamichi/jquery.circular/README.md

 If you are:

-* looking for a fully customizable carousel library
+* looking for a fully customizable, KISS carousel library
 * tired of tweaking (as in, re-writing) conceptually closed jQuery libraries
 * unwilling to waste time implementing your own carousel backend, though